leap71/leap71.github.io/coding-for-engineers/13-computational-geometry-part1.md

 As we know,`Vector3.UnitZ` is equivalent to `new Vector(0,0,1)`.

 The second parameter gives us the angle in *radians*.
 So, 180º equals to `Pi`, 90º equals to `Pi/2`, and 360º equals to `2*Pi`.
-Consequently, the resulting `quaternion` object encapsulates a rotation of 90º around the Z axis.
+Consequently, the resulting `Quaternion` object encapsulates a rotation of 90º around the Z axis.

 We can now create a matrix from it, and apply our transformations.